shukriadams/guides/raspberrypi-samba-server.md

     sudo blkid

-Assiming */dev/sdaX* is your drive and */mnt/extStorage* is where you want to mount it
+Assuming */dev/sdaX* is your drive and */mnt/extStorage* is where you want to mount it, mount the drive

-mount drive where X is the number from blkid above

     sudo mkdir /mnt/extStorage
     sudo mount -t ntfs-3g /dev/sdaX /mnt/extStorage